This story has been updated with additional reporting.

 The Oregon Health Authority said the person, who was not identified, developed symptoms last Monday and was hospitalized last Thursday.
 They were discharged on Saturday, and a lab confirmed that it was measles on Monday.

 The disease is highly contagious and anyone who was exposed to the person may have been infected.
-The agency warned people who could be at risk include:
+The agency warned that people who could be at risk include:

 - Those on a Brussels Air flight operated by United, UA1832/SN8869, last Tuesday, June 17.
 The person was in economy and the flight left Chicago O’Hare International Airport at 4:01 p.m. local time.
 It arrived at Portland International Airport at 6:29 p.m. local time.